SamSswi/Rock-Paper-Scissors-Lizard-Spock/README.md

 ![Website header](../Rock-Paper-Scissors-Lizard-Spock/assets/images/RPSLSheader.jpg)

 - ### Game Start Section
-    - This section is only displayed to the user when the page is loaded and it presents the opportunity of introducing a name the user wants to use during the game.
+    - This section is only displayed to the user when a new game starts and it presents the opportunity of introducing a name the user wants to use during the game.
     - The default username is "Player" but it can be easily changed directly from the keyboard as the text in the input field is selected from the start, and the cursor is focused on the input field as well.
     - The "Start" button is interactive and starts the game.
 The same effect can be achieved by pressing "Enter" or "NumEnter" while the cursor is still in the input field.